Soft tissue augmentation (or gum grafting) is a surgical procedure often performed to treat gingival recession.

 Preventing further recession is important for many reasons.
 When gums recede, not only is soft tissue being lost, but the bone that should be covering and supporting the root is lost as well.
 When too much bone and tissue has receded, the teeth lose its support and can become loose.
 Teeth roots are not designed to be exposed to the oral cavity, and thus are less resistant to tooth decay and from normal wear and tear of daily function.
 Because of this, meticulous oral hygiene is necessary to prevent root decay, and fillings may be necessary to cover exposed roots.
 Root caries (decay of the tooth roots) is one of the leading causes of tooth loss in the elderly population, with over 30% of people over the age of 60 having at least one tooth with root decay.

 Here at Orange Periodontics and Dental Implantology, our goal is to ensure the longevity and health of your gums and teeth.
 Our team has extensive experience managing gingival recession.
 Not all gingival recession needs to be surgically treated – quite often, close monitoring and instruction and feedback on oral hygiene techniques are more than enough to prevent future recession.
-When we do treat recession surgically, there are various treatment modalities and techniques we employ, including minimally invasive tunneling, the Pinhole Gum Rejuvenation, and VISTA.
+When we do treat recession surgically, there are various treatment modalities and techniques we employ, including minimally invasive tunneling, similar to the Pinhole Gum Rejuvenation, and VISTA.
 Schedule a consultation with us today!